nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `LinkTree` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: View all members of my team**
+**Use case: View all members of my project**
-**Actor: Developer**
+**Actor: Project Manager**

 **MSS**

-1. Developer requests to list team members.
+1. Project manager requests to list members.
 2. LinkTree displays a list of team members.
-3. Developer views the members' contact information.
+3. Project manager views the members' contact information.

     Use case ends.

 **Extensions**

 * 2a.
-The team member list is empty.
+The member list is empty.
   * 2a1.
-TeamDirectory indicates there are no members currently.
+LinkTree indicates there are no members currently.
     Use case ends.

 ---

-**Use case: Search contacts using tags**
+**Use case: Search for team leaders**
-**Actor: Developer**
+**Actor: Project Manager **

 **MSS**